scarpentier/YouTubeAutoDownload/readme.md

 `-p` is the playlist you want to download

+`--audioonly` is an optional switch that will download only the audio

 ### Schedule
 You can schedule the app with the Windows Task Scheduler